ivvv/FFv2/README.md

 ####  Non-standard data

+_**Special calibration observations**_

+Two observations, 1342227785 and 1342227778, were performed with special setting at two beam-steering mirror positions.
+In principle the pipeline successfully process them as mapping mode.
+And they are available in the Herschel Science Archive as spectral cubes. with spatial coverage slightly better than sparse-mode and slightly worse than the intermediate sampling (4 BSM positions).

+For the Feature Finder we used those observations as two separate sparse mode observations.
+In order to avoid files with the same name we changed their obsids to `1001342227785` (BSM position 1) and `2001342227785` (BSM position 2) for `1342227785`, and to `1001342227778` and `2001342227778` for `1342227778`.
+Hence their postcards, continuum parameters and feature catalogues will be available under these OBSIDs.

 _**Highly Processed Data Products**_

 - Highly Processed Data Products (HPDPs) are available for the repeated observations of SPIRE Spectrometer calibration sources presented in [Hopwood et al. (2015) (arXiv:1502.05717)](http://adsabs.harvard.edu/abs/2015MNRAS.449.2274H).
 These HPDPs are SPIRE spectra that have been corrected for pointing offset and, where necessary, for source extent or high background emission.